Category Archives: 2019 Films

 Otherwise, a thought-provoking and historical effort, with brilliant sequences of Italy and Argentina.

-Ratzinger has a stiff and more traditional approach to Christianity while Bergoglio is more modern thinking and open to new ideas.
+Ratzinger has a stiff and more traditional approach to Christianity, while Bergoglio is more modern in thinking and open to new ideas.

 Seven years later, the Catholic Church is embroiled in the Vatican leaks scandal, which tarnishes the very concept of religion.
-Benedict’s tenure has been tainted by public accusations regarding his role in the cover-up, which shocks the world.
+Benedict’s tenure has been marred by public accusations regarding his role in the cover-up, which has shocked the world.

 Meanwhile, Bergoglio intends to retire and arrives in Rome to receive Benedict’s blessing.
-This is the point where the men slowly come to terms with each other and reach mutual respect and admiration.
+This is the point at which the men slowly come to terms with each other and develop mutual respect and admiration.

 As the religious figures confide in one another and secrets brim to the surface, the actors are believable as the real-life figures.
 Even good, old-fashioned small talk is fascinating to watch.

-He was once engaged to be married but instead joined the Jesuits.
-He was married in scandal when the perception was that he had collaborated with the Argentine military dictatorship, exiled to serve as an ordinary parish priest to the poor for the next ten years.
+He was once engaged to be married, but instead joined the Jesuits.
+He was married in scandal when the perception was that he had collaborated with the Argentine military dictatorship, and he was exiled to serve as an ordinary parish priest to the poor for the next ten years.

-The balance between timelines is okay, but the flashbacks become too prevalent as the film moves along.
+The balance between timelines is acceptable, but the flashbacks become too prevalent as the film progresses.

 Best known for the wonderful City of God (2003), he also intersperses real-life news sequences featuring the peril of the Argentinian people.
 The two time periods do not always flow naturally together, though.